 In other words, you’re providing a satisfying user experience.

-And anything that is good for users is good for helping you rank in Google – and driving the traffic and conversions you really want.
+Anything good for users is good for helping you rank in Google – and driving the traffic and conversions you really want.